-What’s Hot and What’s Not in the 2019 Chevy Lineup
+What’s Hot And What’s Not In The 2019 Chevrolet Lineup

 We’ll try to give a wider picture for the most popular Chevy 2019 models while paying special attention to their respective age.
 In other words, we’ll point out which of them are hot and which are not by analyzing the upcoming facelifts and complete makeovers.
 It comes without saying that it’s probably better to skip on the model that’s already aged and whose redesign is just around the corner.
 At the same time, you probably won’t get an opportunity to buy, for instance, a special edition model limited exclusively to MY 2019 if you don’t jump on it straight away.
 Here’s what we’ve come up with.

-What’s Hot in the New 2019 Chevy Lineup
+What’s Hot in the New 2019 Chevrolet Lineup

 The iconic pony car is always hot.
 There’s hardly any doubt about that.
 Now that the lineup is bolstered by the even more iconic ZL1 nameplate, the sixth-gen Camaro is arguably hotter than ever.
 Especially considering Chevrolet is also offering a 650-horsepower ZL1 1LE version of the pony car that easily passes as the most powerful and fastest Camaro ever.
 Moreover, MY 2019 is bringing a mid-cycle refresh to the Camaro lineup, which is all the more reason to skip the 2018 models.